priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 As seen in the tables above, there is a huge variation in the proportion of Wikipedia articles on politicians with respect to the population of the country.
 Countries with very low populations have a higher proportion of political coverage as compared to countries with large populations like India, China.
 This is in agreement to my expectations as discussed above.
 Another source of bias can be the fact that Engish is not the primary language in many countries and hence the Wikipedia articles about politicians might be contributed in other languages.

 The results using the second metric of high quality articles is somewhat suprising.
 Countries like Saudi Arabia, Central African Reuplic, Bhutan have a higher proportion of higher quality articles than United States.
 Given the higher education levels and larger research community in the United States, I would have expected it to have more quality contributions to Wikipedia.
 This raises the question of how good is the ORES system at predicting quality.
 Unfortunately, I did not get a chance to assess the reliability of the ORES system and how much can we trust the quality predicted by the machine learning model.
-As a future steps, I would like to go through the documentation of the system in detail and find out about how reliable it is before making any final conclusions.
+As further steps, I would like to go through the documentation of the system in detail and find out about how reliable it is before reaching any final conclusions.

 ## Final Comments